Heads up... You're reading this book for free, with parts of this chapter shown beyond this point astext.

 Injecting Dynamic Dependencies

 PetSave uses Hilt for dependency injection.
 Hilt requires the entire dependency graph to be built at compile time.
 Hilt builds the dependency graph starting at the

 Application annotated with

 @HiltAndroidApp.
 This class is in the base module, which works out of the box for a monolithic app.
-For a multi-module app, it’ll work as long as the base module is aware of all the dependencies.
-You’ve already seen how to make this work in Chapter 8, “Multi-Module Apps”.
+For a multi-module app, it’ll work as long as the base module is aware of all the dependencies, like you’ve seen in Chapter 8, “Multi-Module Apps”.

 You’ve already learned that navigating between features in multi-module apps is a challenge.
 In the previous chapter, you solved the problem using the Navigation component with deep links.

 - App bundle is a publishing format that optimizes and tailors APKs for users’ devices.

 - Play Feature Delivery uses advanced app bundle features that allow you to optimize app installations to the next level.